Malika7188/social-network/README.md

 ## Contributing

-We welcome contributions to the Social Network project!
+We welcome contributions to the Vibes Social Network project!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.